 Sometimes, bath rugs and mats will move around and cause as many problems as they are supposed to solve.

-There are special non-skid mats out there though that are smaller and thinner.
-They are also designed to stay in one place meaning they provide much better footing for you.
+There are special non-skid mats out there, though, that are smaller and thinner.
+They are also designed to stay in one place, providing much better footing for you.

 This isn’t a bad way to go at all.
-Especially if you tend to still get some splash on the bathroom floor from every time you take a shower.
+Especially if you still get some splash on the bathroom floor every time you shower.